AThit7/traceroute/README.md

 # Traceroute

 A lightweight tool for mapping the route data packets take to reach a server, highlighting each network hop and its latency.
-This project was completed as part of a Computer Networks course.
+This project was completed as a part of a Computer Networks course.

 ## Usage